bartbutenaers/node-red-contrib-letsencrypt/README.md

 +	It is not possible to specify IP addresses instead of hostnames.

 Make sure you specify the same hostnames as you use in your browsers address bar!
 Because the browser will check whether that hostname matches with the hostname inside the certificate.
 If those don’t match, an “invalid certificate” warning will appear …

-### Use the HTTP-01 challenge for domain validation
-The minimum required challenge, that allows LetsEncrypt to validate whether you control the domain.
-Letsencrypt will access your domain (on port 80) and check whether you really control that domain (see token exchange in the process flow at the end of this page).

-### Use the DNS-01 challenge for domain validation
-This is only required in some circumstances, e.g. when wildcards are being used in the domain names.

-:warning: ***CAUTION:*** I have not tested this feature yet…

-### Web folder
-Specify the directory where the (temporary) authorization key file will need to be stored, that we receive from Letsencrypt (e.g. /var/tmp/acme-challenge).
-Make sure that Letsencrypt can access this authorization key file (in the specified folder) via a webserver listening to port 80!

-When an existing third-party webserver is already listening to port 80, you need to specify a directory that this webserver can access.

 ### Key file
 The path to the key file where the private key is being stored.